is part of the Informa Markets Division of Informa PLC

 4-The Ministry of Commerce has recently announced that physical fairs will start to be held as of September 1, by taking new measures.
 Do you think the value of the fairs that brought the sector together physically in this period was better understood?

 Fairs are actually, as the big dominoes of commercial life.
 Important organizations in terms of hosting international trade agreements, contributing to tourism, and creating cultural integration.
 And it creates serious employment.
 Both manufacturers and buyers make all their plans according to the fair dates.
 Being deprived of the fairs, which are a season-defining showroom task, of course, upset everyone and negatively affected the economy.
 Considering all these and many other advantages that we cannot figure out, we understood the value together.

 5- You follow the sector very closely, not only in our country but also throughout the world.
-If you need to make comparisons with the sector which rule in Turkey?
+If you need to make comparisons with the sector which rules in Turkey?
 What to do to stand out in the world?

 We say we are a textile country, but we have deficiencies in the sub-industry before the product becomes a product.
 For example, we import fabric.
-We import snap button zipper.
+We import a snap button zipper.
 In design, we mostly feed on abroad.
 I wish we could invest more in R & D in these areas.
 Because we are good at sewing, in the field of apparel.
 Product pricing, quality customer service, and deadlines are extremely prone to comply with the date.
 It is possible to reach much better export figures.
 It is possible to do more to create a brand, but of course, everything is directly proportional to the investment.
 In our sector, we have companies that participate in fairs abroad with their own brand, and they are very proud.
 We hope that these numbers will increase over time and more Turkish brand names will be mentioned in the world showroom.

 6- You have been supporting CBME Turkey and İstanbul Kids Fashion exhibition.
 Could you evaluate the contributions of our fairs to the sector from the perspective of the publisher?